Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/KV_sp_rotation.md

 # Consideration

-This pipeline continuously create Servcie Principal.
-You can carefully configure the expriation also, you can create a script to remove Old Service Principal once it expried using KeyVault notifications.
+This pipeline continuously creates Service Principals.
+You should carefully configure the expiration of the service principal.
+You can create a script to remove Old Service Principal once it has expired using [KeyVault notifications](AKS_secret_rotation_strategies.md).